How to combine multiple workbooks to one workbook in Excel?

 5. Repeat the steps from 2 to 4 to move other workbooks to the master workbook.
 Then it combines all worksheets of opened workbooks into a single workbook.
 See screenshots:

-After installing Kutools for Excel, please click Enterprise > Merge Workbooks.
+After installing Kutools for Excel, please click Enterprise > Combine.

-If you want to know more about this Merge Workbooks feature, please click here.
+If you want to know more about this feature, please click Combine multiple worksheets from workbooks into one workbook.

 - Split a workbook to separate Excel files